cloudtnt-rcl/RCL.CloudTnT.Express.Guides/did.md

 }
 ```

 You can see the public key in the DID document inside the ``publicKeyJwk`` parameter.
-The public key is fomatted as a (JSON Web Key (JWK))(https://datatracker.ietf.org/doc/html/rfc7517).
-The JWK extracted frm the DID document is shown below:
+The public key is fomatted as a [JSON Web Key (JWK)](https://datatracker.ietf.org/doc/html/rfc7517).
+The JWK extracted from the DID document is shown below:

 ## Sample Public Key as a JSON Web Key (JWK)